What Happens If I Don't Pay Property Taxes in Colorado

 If Someone Buys the Tax Lien at the Sale

 The winning bidder at the auction is issued a certificate of purchase and gets the right to collect the tax debt from you, plus interest.
 (Colo.
 Rev. Stat. § 39-11-108).
-If you don't pay off the amount of the lien plus various other amounts in a specified amount of time, the winning bidder can get title your home.
+If you don't pay off the amount of the lien plus various other amounts in a specified amount of time, the winning bidder can get the title to your home.

 If No One Bids on the Tax Lien at the Sale

 If no one bids for the lien at the sale, the county treasurer will "strike off" the lien to the county (or city, town, or city and county) for the amount of past-due taxes, delinquent interest, and fees.
 (Colo.
 Rev. Stat. § 39-11-108).
-The county gets the certificate of purchase and can eventually get title to your home if you don't pay off the debt.
+The county gets the certificate of purchase and can eventually get the title to your home if you don't pay off the debt.

 How to Redeem the Property

-Many states give delinquent taxpayers the chance to pay off the amounts owed and keep the home.
+Many states allow delinquent taxpayers to pay off the amounts owed and keep the home.
 This process is called "redeeming" the property.

 Right to Redeem the Property In Colorado

-In Colorado, after the tax lien sale, you get a three-year redemption period during which you can pay off the tax debt, plus interest and fees, and keep your home.
+In Colorado, you get a three-year redemption period following the sale, during which you can redeem the property.
 (Colo.
 Rev. Stat. § 39-11-120).

 Once three years pass, the person or entity that bought the lien at the sale can get title to your home by requesting a deed from the treasurer.
 (Colo.
 Rev. Stat. § 39-11-120).